Vhuynh25/CPSC449-project4/README.md

 hey -m POST -a bob123:hello123 http://localhost:8000/timelines/bob123/asyncpost text="test"
 ```
 ## NOTE:
-1) Unfortunately, we were not able to implement the authentication correctly based on each user.
-    - the setLogin(username) function does not override the default authentication verify function
-    - We do not know how to get past this issue

-Other than this, all the features were implemented and should be working correctly.
+All the features were implemented and should be working correctly.